frankhereford/katamino/README.md

   * Dev DB per Developer, not local
     * Back to just running `npx next dev` or `npm start dev`
     * Just need a `.env` file with your personal `DATABASE_URL` configured it in
+  * ☁️ Not a requirement; totally fine to keep production DB on AWS with strong protections
 * 💀 Dependabot
   * Has [config](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file)
 * 🤑 Cheap!